-PMBA-8344 Financial Market Operations
+PMBA-8344 Financial Market Operations 3 credits (E)

 Flow of funds analysis is used to study financial intermediation and interest rate determination in money and capital markets.
 Includes the flow of funds accounts, funds flow through financial institutions, the demands for and supply of credit by economic sectors, and the impact of public policies on financial market behavior.
 Prerequisite: Completion of PMBA-8040.
-This course applies to the Finance and Global Business concentrations.
+This course applies to the Finance concentration.